mizrael/davidguida.net/src/_posts/2020-08-09-blazor-gamedev-part-8-keyboard-control-animations.md

 Not very different from the last time, just a few things to note.
 The call to <a href="https://www.w3schools.com/tags/canvas_settransform.asp" target="_blank" rel="noreferrer noopener">SetTransformAsync()</a> will create and set a <a href="https://en.wikipedia.org/wiki/Transformation_matrix" target="_blank" rel="noreferrer noopener">transformation matrix</a>.
 We will use it for now to handle the character flip left/right.
 Also, we also have to make sure the current frame index is brought back to 0 when we set a new Animation.

-That&#8217;s it for now! <a href="https://www.davidguida.net/blazor-gamedev-part-9-finite-state-machine/" target="_blank" rel="noreferrer noopener">Next time</a> we&#8217;ll see how to refactor this code to a more clean structure.
+That's it for now! <a href="https://www.davidguida.net/blazor-gamedev-part-9-finite-state-machine/" target="_blank" rel="noreferrer noopener">Next time</a> we'll see how to refactor this code to a more clean structure.
 Bye!

 <div class="post-details-footer-widgets">
 </div>